‘A GOOD MAN GOES TO WAR’

 On Disc 6, there’s the ‘Doctor Who Confidential’ episode ‘The Born Identity’.

 So Part 1 of Series 6 of ‘Doctor Who’ ends on a cliff-hanger!
 I enjoyed watching the first half of Series 6 in the spring of 2011.
-It’s a puzzle of a series so far, as there’s still some unanswered questions left as to why the Doctor died at the beginning of the series and where it’s all going to lead to at the end.
+It’s a puzzle of a series so far, as there are still some unanswered questions left as to why the Doctor died at the beginning of the series and where it’s all going to lead to at the end.

 Also the reveal of River Song as Amy and Rory’s daughter was a little disappointing.
 I’d hoped for something fantastic than that as I felt cheated with this reveal.
 It didn’t live to my expectations, but it was interesting.
 I wondered what was going to happen next in Part 2 of Series 6 of ‘Doctor Who’.